 Which I expressed with so much feeling

 OMG how I poured my soul out for the camera.

 I was alone, alone in the footlights, exposed.

 Having me sort of air brushed out of the documentary was disappointing but what came next left me flabbergasted.

-The documentary was edited to make it look like our buddy was on all three expeditions, finger on the pulse making sure everything was working properly, genuinely hands-on.
+The documentary was edited to make it look like that certain oceanographer of Titanic fame was on all three expeditions, finger on the pulse making sure everything was working properly, genuinely hands-on.

-Then he gave a little speech, telling his adoring fans, speaking specifically about the expedition as if it was he running the show on my boat in the Atlantic ‘that he could not count the amount of times that he had to make hard decisions, and push his equipment to It’s absolute limit.
+He even gave a little speech, telling his adoring fans, speaking specifically about the expedition as if it was he running the show on my boat in the Atlantic ‘that he could not count the amount of times that he had to make hard decisions, and had to push his equipment to Its absolute limit.